In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 Normal Distribution

-Normal distribution, often referred to as a bell curve, is a probability distribution that is symmetric about the mean, indicating that data near the mean are more frequent in occurrence than data far from the mean.
-In a normal distribution, approximately 68% of the data falls within one standard deviation of the mean, which is crucial for understanding the spread and likelihood of data points.
+Normal distribution, often referred to as a bell curve, is a probability distribution that is symmetric about the mean.
+In a normal distribution, most of the observations cluster around the central peak, and the probabilities for values further away from the mean taper off equally in both directions.
+Understanding this concept is crucial for determining if a dataset approximates this idealized distribution.

 Recommended video: